 - Transport personnel employed in the movement of goods, seasonal workers, sailors (for transit)

 - Temporary visits

 - Diplomats, staff of international organizations, military personnel, humanitarian aid workers in the exercise of their functions

 Applications from skilled workers and highly qualified workers from the following categories are as follows:

 - skilled workers with a specific job offer (in accordance with the legal standards)

 - secondments and in company transfers restricted to managers and specialists

 - employment in particular public interest

-Entry as a skilled worker or highly qualified employee is conditional on proof of an obligation to be present in Germany (e.g. employment contract) and prima facie evidence that employment is necessary from an economic perspective and that the work cannot be postponed or carried out from abroad (verification from the employer/contractor).
-Economic necessity refers to economic relations and/or Germany’s economy or that of the single market.
-Relevant documentation must be carried and presented to border control personnel.
+Entry as a skilled worker or highly qualified employee is conditional on proof of an obligation to be present in Germany (e.g. employment contract) along with prima facie evidence that employment is necessary from an economic perspective.
+There must also be evidence that the work cannot be postponed or carried out from abroad.
+This verification can be provided by the employer or contractor.
+Economic necessity refers to economic relations of Germany or that of the single market.
+Individuals will need to carry the relevant documentation and present it to border control personnel.

 *above mentioned holidays are nationwide – regional and local holidays may apply in certain states of Germany